+Final Exam: The comprehensive final exam will be on Thu June 21 (the last day of class) from 1:00-4:00.
+Note that the final exam runs one hour longer than our usual meeting time.
+The final exam is worth 40% of your grade.
+In no event will the final exam be rescheduled to accommodate travel plans.

+Grading Quizzes : 15%

+Summary: Class Tests (3): 45%

-- Final Exam: There will be a comprehensive final exam in April worth 40% of your grade.
-The exam period is Apr 14-25 2016.
-Travel plans should not be made until the final exam schedule is released, which is at least one month before exams begin.
-In no event will the final exam be rescheduled to accommodate travel plans. - GradingClass Tests (4):60%Summary:Final Exam:40% - Grade Review: If you do not agree with the grade received on a test, you may submit your paper for regrading within three days of the date it was returned to you.
+- Final Exam: 40%

+Grade If you do not agree with the grade received on a test, you may submit your paper for regrading within three days of the date it was returned to you.
 In such cases, the entire paper will be regraded.